owlto-finance/owlto-sdk/README.md

 `fromChainHash` is the hash value of the transfer transaction.

-waitReceipt refers to waiting for the Bridge process to complete.
+`waitReceipt` refers to waiting for the bridge process to complete.

-If the transaction is not completed within 1 minute (usually due to not finding the hash value or failure), the transaction error message will be displayed.
+If the bridge process is not completed within 1 minute (usually due to not finding the hash value or failure), error message will be displayed.

-getReceipt refers to get the status of a bridge request.
+`getReceipt` refers to get the status of a bridge process.

-If `fromChainHash` is not found, bridge is in progress or failed, the transaction error message will be displayed.
+If `fromChainHash` is not found, bridge is in progress or failed, error message will be displayed.

 ## Get pair info